 Other Bee Types

-Below is a picture of a Mason bee on top and a Mining Bee below it.
+Below is a picture of a Mason bee on the left and a Mining bee to the right

 The Honey Bee